nextbreakpoint/kubernetes-playground/README.md

 ## Credits

-Large part of the code has been inspired by this project: https://github.com/davidkbainbridge/k8s-playground/graphs/contributors
+Part of the Vagrant and Ansible scripts have been inspired by: https://github.com/davidkbainbridge/k8s-playground/graphs/contributors